hojberg/guard-yeti/README.md

 Please read the [Guard usage documentation](https://github.com/guard/guard#readme).

-start the yeti server and open the posted url in a browser
+Start the yeti server and open http://localhost:8000 in a browser

 ```